 It is about time for me to write something about Kendo UI.
 At first I was very skeptical about this framework.
 I am not trying to tell Kendo UI is not good, truth is far from it.
 It was a fear that people don’t want to read a review of commercially available framework when there are numerous free of charge.
 If this is a deterrent in any way then skip this article.
-Kendo UI may be the best HTML5 framework in existence but it will not be useful unless there is willingness to pay few hundred dollars (per developer … per server side technology).
+Kendo UI may be the best HTML5 framework in existence, but it will not be useful unless there is a willingness to pay few hundred dollars (per developer … per server-side technology).

 Kendo UI consists of few components.
 First one is web component which provides you with a simple and consistent programming interface, polished and innovative UI widgets for the web, powered by jQuery

 , a MVVM framework

 , themes and template support.
 This is also an only open source part of framework.

 Second component is a mobile app development framework which will be used for this article examples, mainly because good mobile performance separates good HTML5 frameworks from average ones.

 Third one is a data visualizations component powered by HTML5.
 It can be used to create charts and dashboards which is usually only possible in desktop environment.
 Last but not least component is server side wrappers.
 With the server-side Kendo UI wrappers, .NET

 Kendo UI supports every major desktop and mobile browser including IE7 which is pretty impressive.
 From a mobile perspective, WinPhone8, iOS, Android and Blackberry platforms are supported.
 Unlike jQuery Mobile Kendo UI widgets match the theming and functionality behavior of native controls available for iOS

 development, including buttons, navigation, and lists.
 There’s another great thing, if you want to create a hybrid mobile app you only need to do it once, Phonegap is here to wrap our app into a native package, just like with jQuery Mobile.